 Why are you looking to get rabbits?

-Rabbits are a multipurpose animal.
-Deciding ahead of time what purpose your rabbits will serve will help you narrow down the breed and set up you will need.
+Rabbits are multipurpose animals.
+Deciding ahead of time what purpose your rabbits will serve will help you narrow down the breed and setup you will need.
 All rabbit breeds can make wonderful pets and many people keep them strictly as pets, both indoors and outdoors.

 Angora rabbits can provide fiber for those that enjoy spinning, knitting, and other fiber crafts.
 Collecting the fiber does not harm the animal and is a necessary part of caring for these fluffy rabbits. click here to read more about the different angora breeds.
 Many larger breed rabbits can be raised to provide sustainable meat for your farm.
 The most popular breeds of meat rabbits are New Zealand, Flemish Giant, Californian, and Rex.
 Breeding and showing rabbits is another popular use of rabbits.
 Rabbits of all kinds will provide you with plenty of manure for those that enjoy gardening. click here to read more about using rabbit manure in the garden